geomesa/geomesa-tutorials/geomesa-quickstart-nifi/README.md

 Upload the NiFi flow template
 -----------------------------

-The NiFi template provided [here](../assets/geomesa-QuickStart-accumulo/geoserver-layer-preview.png) sets up a basic NiFi flow from a GetFile processor to a PutGeoMesa processor.
+The NiFi template provided [here](../assets/geomesa-quickstart-nifi/GeoMesa_Quickstart.xml) sets up a basic NiFi flow from a GetFile processor to a PutGeoMesa processor.
+To upload the NiFi template, download it to your local machine and in NiFi select the ```Upload Template``` option in the ```Operate``` side panel.
+After uploading the template you can add it to the workspace by dragging the ```New Template``` option from the NiFi main header into the workspace and selecting the template from the drop down.
 You will need to configure the PutGeoMesa processor for your Accumulo Instance.
-Simply edit the PutGeoMesa configuration and edit the following
+Simply edit the PutGeoMesa configuration and edit the following properties:
-properties:

 * ```instanceId``` Your Accumulo instance ID.
 * ```zookeepers``` A comma separated list of zookeeper IPs or hostnames.